InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Declaring injection parameters

-In any `single`, `factory` or `scoped` definition, you can use injection parameters: parameters that will be injected and used by your definition:
+In any definition, you can use injection parameters: parameters that will be injected and used by your definition:

 ```kotlin
 class Presenter(val view : View)